mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 --- back

-# Example Use Case: Topology Discovery for IPv4-only Radio Unit in the RAN Switched Fronthaul {#usecase}
+# Example Use Case: Topology Discovery for IPv4-only Radio Unit in 3GPP RAN with Switched Fronthaul {#usecase}

-The Radio Fronthaul Network (FH) is built up with Radio Units (RU) and Baseband Units (BB), each being an IP host.
+In 3GPP mobile network architecture, the User Equipments (UE) are connected via Radio Access Network (RAN).
+RAN is built up with Baseband Unis (BB) and Radio Units (RU).
+Radio Fronthaul Network (FH) connects RU and BB, each of RU and BB is an IP host.
 Each RU is unique as it is tied to a set of antennas, and each antenna is serving a specific Cell and Sector.
 Each RU is configured by the BB depending on the Cell and Sectors it serves.